|

 doughnuts in the sand that indicate a submerged razor clam as

-seen in the photo below.
+the sand as the clam retreated.
 It has been thought that the

 bigger the show the bigger the clam, where many old time diggers